Research by IMF economists indicates that government employee pension fund assets are significantly smaller than their rapidly growing liabilities.

 Federal pension benefit liabilities “far exceed” the value of assets held by the federal pension funds, and guarantees provided to the federal government pension funds have been shrinking since the early 1980s.
 “In most cases, the funding status has deteriorated considerably since 2007, driven by large negative returns during the global financial crisis,” say the authors.

-This article quotes selections from “Report highlights US pension shortfall” by Gavin O’Toole, in Public Finance International, July 4, 2019.
+This article quotes selections from “Report highlights US pension shortfall” by Gavin O’Toole, in Public Finance Focus, July 4, 2019.